 Over the last few years, the MTV Video Music Awards have largely gone host-less, save for Kevin Hart, Miley Cyrus, and Katy Perry's duties as MCs, in 2012, 2015, and 2017 respectively.
 Otherwise, recent years (2011, 2013, 2014, 2016, and 2018) have all passed without anyone playing host for the annual award show celebrating music's biggest artists and their music videos.
-But, this year will be different — MTV has named Sebastian Maniscalco as the 2019 show's big host.
+But, this year will be different — in June, MTV named Sebastian Maniscalco as the 2019 show's big host.
 Yes, really.

 If you're wondering why MTV decided to pick the 45-year-old comedian to host a show that's typically aimed at a demographic much, much younger, well . . .
 I don't have an answer for you.
 Maybe the network is trying to pull in the type of audiences who loved Green Book?
 (In which Maniscalco plays Johnny Venere, FYI.)
 Maniscalco, who's in the midst of his You Bother Me stand-up tour, shared the news with Jimmy Fallon on Tuesday night's episode of The Tonight Show and later posted the first teaser for his hosting gig on Twitter: